dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 a doubt that you are still in control of your keys, i.e. the keys that can move the money.
 Bad for users.
 Fantastic for criminals.
 A wet dream for prying eyes.

-**Do something:** You decide to move the money, which is to say: move the UTXOs that are now associated with your nostr identity.
+**Build something:** You decide to move the money, which is to say: move the UTXOs that are now associated with your nostr identity.
 Maybe you want to move them to your cold storage, or maybe you want to buy something online, or spend it at a [merchant] directly, or maybe you want to send the money to a friend who